SilvRHat/Multi_verse-DeliveryService/README.md

 ## Running
 Running the program
 To compile, run: <code>make</code>
-To run program, run: <code>./Mv-DS</code>
+To run program, run: <code>./final</code>

 ## Controls
     Control                         Description
--   MouseWheel                  Zoom In/ Out
--   Right Mouse Button          Move Camera (DEV MODE)
--   Middle Mouse Button         Move Camera (DEV MODE)
 -   Scroll Wheel                    Zoom In/ Out

-## Project Review
-My project review demonstrates the technology/ framework of my project.
-This includes:
+-   Right Mouse Button              Rotate Camera
+-   RIGHT Mouse Button + SHIFT      Move Camera
+-   Middle Mouse Button             Rotate Camera
-- Mouse-Based Camera Controller
+-   Middle Mouse Button + SHIFT     Move Camera
-- Instances/ objects including (line, plane, circle, cube, sphere, cone, frustum)
-- Drawing pipeline (scene to render, objects to cull, animations to play, etc.)
-- Simple shader
-- Simple scene

-In the last week I plan on adding the majority of my content, including:
-- Scene 'jumping' (Portal logic)
-- Character
+-   WASD                            Move Camera
-- 4 more scenes (all fully planned out with concept art)
-    - Chracter home universe (half-built room)
-    - Expansion of my hw4; torri gate/ waterfall scene
-    - Igloo village
-    - Technology city
-- New Shaders

-PROGRESS STATEMENT: I'm behind in my project's visual content - I had attempted a lot of setup converting my code structure to work with glfw and OpenGL 3.0+, without a good knowledge/estimate of the time it would take.
-However, I feel that this setup has greatly benefited my knowledge of graphics concepts/tools; and enabled powerful development for this game.

-Some components I'm proud of:
-- Camera controller; Is mouse based allowing easy viewing & quick development.
-Built with custom 4D matrix operations and contains 2 positions (viewing position, and a pivot position).
-A public function allows other code to retrieve both positions, which can be made to set the character position.
-- Signal Pattern; I've involved signals in various pieces of my code which allow the dynamic binding/unbinding of functions (similar to callbacks).
-Each scene/verse invokes a signal when rendered allowing animations per object to run.
-This can also be used to supliment billboards, where the rotation is set the same as the camera.
-- Rendering pipeline: In my render.c file, I enable rendering a scene by an array of object data.
-This will allow me to find all scenes I need to render, offsets to make, and the rending of many dynamic scenes for portal logic.
-In this process I can cull objects.
+## Status
+Developing this game has been beyond fun- but its nowhere near done and I can't wait to get it there over winter break.
+And getting to the project submission deadline I also think my exisiting codebase makes for a great submission.
+So enjoy reading about the crazy stuff I made below!

+## Check these parts out:
+- Portal implementation: This was a main feature I had described in my proposal and is one of the most involved pieces in my code.
+    - Portals are tracked by a 'JumpInstance' which holds two homogenous coordinates which I call CFrames (coordinate frames).
+Defined in [objects.h 84:0].
+    - When JumpSetCFrames() is called, the two CFrames are set along with pre-computed translation CFrames (_ToV0, _ToV1). [objects.c 748:0].
+These matrices allow the origin of an external scene (with its own coordinate system) to be treated as an offset.
+    - Rendering with portals is a two step process.
+The first step is gathering what scenes should be rendered and at what offset. [render.c 123:0 to 221:0].
+We actually need these in order of depth to properly render, so we step through each scene and populate a 'RenderStack' until it is full.
+        - For performance, I implemented a portal-culling technique that will only render external scenes if they are visible through all the portals taken to get there.
+To test this, I keep track of a bounding box in NDC coordinates. [render.c 175:0].
+I've provided a video of this specific implementation in the /doc folder.
+    - The second step of rendering portals involves using the stencil buffer.
+First, the farthest scene needs to be rendered so that the closer scenes don't populate it with objects.
+        - Because of this behaviour, we need to use GL_INCR in the glStencilOp to ensure that the individual pixel is visible through all portals.
+        - After setting the stencil buffer and rendering the external scene (with clipping), a z-depth-only pass on the individual portal shields closer scenes from writing into that space.
+    - Sadly, you cannot go through portals yet due to difficulty in how the camera controller is setup (using angles which requires euler angle calculations from homogenous coordinates).
+The method of crossing through a portal with a third person camera also comes with many occlusion problems - not to say I don't already have a method of combatting them.

+- Signal-based programming: This adheres to the event-programming model discussed in lecture 2- and allows for easy animation.
+Every time the scene is rendered, it fires a signal that calls back any connected functions.
+I use this to animate my scene.

-- VAO/VBO based objects: I've drawn many of the simple objects in VBOs often using triangle-strips to reduce vertices.
+- Various objects drawn with triangle primitives: I've drawn many of the simple objects in VBOs often using triangle-strips to reduce vertices.
 Certain objects (such as spheres) allow specification on the number of vertices; which I've standarized allowing for VBO reuse in addition to custom generation of objects.

-Additional:
-This project has been the most fun coding I've done in a while - and I've enjoyed putting a lot of freetime into it.
-I plan on using this as a launching piece in my career, publishing it and showcasing it in my portfolio.
-I'm happy to work on this past the semester and deadline, but I've found this has made me patient in progress on deliverables.
-In your feedback, please feel free to let me know a good way to combat this and adjut my focus to be successful in the final deliverable - as I know I may have shifted off track.

-OpenGL concepts used:
-- OpenGL Geometry instancing [For performance]
-- Geometry shaders [For visual effects]
+This allows for the design of complex scenes from simple building blocks.
+I've also built a function for building arcs out of any part.